Grand Staircase of the Titanic: A-Deck

 Off the A-Deck level a long aft companionway ran along the starboard side, connecting passengers to the reading and writing room and the lounge at the far end, which was entered via revolving doors.
 Two entry vestibules, 5 × 6 ft, connected passengers to the Promenade Deck and two corridors forward of the stairwell accessed the A-Deck first-class staterooms.
 A framed map of the North Atlantic route where Titanics progress was updated every day at noon was most likely located on the port or starboard side of the room.

 B-Deck

 Just off the B-Deck level staircase were the two "Millionaire's Suites", as well as two enclosed first-class entry foyers along each side.
 The bulk of B-Deck was occupied by first-class cabins, the finest and largest offered.

 C-Deck

 On C-Deck were the purser's and enquiry offices, just off the staircase on the starboard side.
 Passengers could store their valuables with the purser and submit Marconi messages sent via pneumatic tube to the Marconi room.
-They could also purchase small items like postcards, pay for tickets to the Turkish baths and squash court, reserve deck chairs, check out board games, and request their seating in the dining saloon, among other services.
+They could also purchase small items like postcards, pay for tickets to the squash court and Victorian-style Turkish baths, reserve deck chairs, check out board games, and request their seating in the dining saloon, among other services.
 Long companionways branched off the staircase forward and aft containing first-class staterooms, much like B-Deck above.